 - Documentation of the victims’ injuries

-The investigators will use all this data to create documentation and graphics—even occasionally 3-d models—to depict the probable speed, trajectory and position of all vehicles involved in the crash, as well as the effects of impact.
+The investigators will use all this data to create documentation and graphics—even occasionally 3-d models—to depict the probable speed, trajectory, and position of all vehicles involved in the crash, as well as the effects of an impact.

 Unless your vehicle has been totaled and is beyond repair, you naturally want to get repairs done as quickly as possible.
 However, in the context of forensics, your attorney may recommend keeping the vehicle and all pieces of debris in their current condition until the forensic investigators have analyzed and documented them.
 (We’ll discuss best practices for getting your vehicle repaired and dealing with insurance in a later post.)